sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 You can now run the script locally following the instructions [here](https://github.com/sharetribe/flex-integration-api-examples#getting-started).

 ## Increment the counter in the UI
-You can now click on the likes button and the amount of likes will be updated to listing extended data.
-However, the like counter doesn't get updated immediately due to the slight latency in our events listener.
-We can add a increment the counter using React state.
-In addition, we'll add conditional styling to reflect has the listing been liked or not.
+You can now click on the likes button, and the number of likes is updated by the script polling the events endpoint.
+However, the like count doesn't get updated immediately due to the slight latency in our events listener.

+Using React state, we can temporarily increment the counter.
+Adding a temporary increment isn't mandatory as the number of likes shown to the user will eventually be consistent with the value in extended data.
+However, we can provide the user with instant feedback by updating the like count in the front-end, even though our event listener updates the actual like count.

  ###### Step 1: Add new state to ListingPage.js
  ```diff